rust-lang/rust-forge/src/how-to-start-contributing.md

 **Please ask questions!** A lot of people report feeling that they are "wasting expert time", but we do not feel that way.
 Contributors are important to us.

-If you want to contribute substancial changes, we suggest first contacting the team relevant to these changes.
+If you want to contribute substantial changes, we suggest first contacting the team relevant to these changes.
 Each teams has their own preferred workflow, please follow the recommended path in order to have a prior discussion and team buy-in:
 - Compiler team: a Major Change Proposal (MCP) or a Request For Comment (RFC) (read more [here][mcp-or-rfc-compiler])